IsmailGa/IsmailGa/README.md

 == 💞️ I’m looking to collaborate with enthusiastic team ==

 == 📫 How to reach me FljYTismail@gmail.com ==

-== ⚡ Fun fact: I was having problem with hearing.
-But now i'm good ==

 <!---
 IsmailGa/IsmailGa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.